cpasternack/mssql-schema-dump/README.md

 ## Updates:

+12/2019:
+And we are into mono and .net framework/CORE compatibility issues with the latest MSSQL server!
+Key server management methods are not implemented in either System.Data.SqlClient, Microsoft.Data.SqlClient, or Microsoft.SqlServer.Management

 11/2019:
 This programme was written nearly 5-7 years ago now by the original author.
 I needed a quick and dirty sql dumper without using MSSQL management studio from windows, now that MS SQL Server runs on linux.